 Warning: The green tahini is addictive!
 Use any leftovers as a crudites dip, sandwich spread or swooshed beneath grilled seafood or meat.

 To make the green tahini: Add everything except the whipped tahini to a Vitamix or blender and blend on high to make a smooth paste.
 Pour into a bowl and fold in the whipped tahini, mixing until fully incorporated.

 To make the mushrooms & serve: Gently tear each maitake mushroom into 4 pieces, and the enoki into 8 pieces.
 Heat the oil in a cast iron skillet on medium-high.
-Saute, without moving the mushrooms, until dark golden brown and caramelized, then flip and sauté on other side until caramelized.
-In a bowl, toss the mushrooms with a squeeze of lemon juice, sumac and salt.
+Sauté, without moving the mushrooms, until dark golden brown and caramelized, then flip and sauté on other side until caramelized.
+Add the cooked grains and sauté another moment, then transfer to a bowl.
+Toss the mushroom-grain mixture with a squeeze of lemon juice, sumac and salt.

 To plate, swoop a generous scoop of green tahini onto a platter.
 Artfully arrange the mushrooms on top, sprinkle with cilantro and serve immediately.

 *At the restaurant, we also add pickled crimini mushrooms and garnish with crisp-fried enoki mushrooms.
 To make the pickled mushrooms, roast crimini mushrooms and toss them with salt, apple cider vinegar, tamari and dried oregano.